MGAjinugrh/DBConnMonitoring/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-Copyright (c) 2022 Muhammad Guruh Ajinugroho
+Copyright (c) 2022 Muhammad Guruh Ajinugroho & Purnomo Fitra

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal